AnarchoBooleanism/AnarchoBooleanism/README.md

 In my free time, I like to game and compose/produce music.
 Additionally, I have an intermediate fluency in both Spanish and Japanese.

-Currently based in San Diego, CA, having graduated from the University of California, Irvine in 2025, with a B.S. in Computer Science.
+Currently based in *San Diego, CA*, having graduated from the University of California, Irvine in 2025, with a B.S. in Computer Science.

 Much of my time is spent homelabbing and self-hosting, shown in the **Sapphic Homelab/Home Server**, a cluster of repurposed machines and equipment.
 These machines run Proxmox and TrueNAS SCALE, which host a plethora of NixOS/Linux-based virtual machines and Docker-based containers (with Docker Compose and Komodo), supported with CI/CD pipelines and custom scripts for automating common tasks, such as building and backup.
-Examples of services being hosted are Home Assistant, Pterodactyl, and the Garage S3 server.
+Examples of services being hosted are *Home Assistant*, *Pterodactyl*, and *the Garage S3 server*.

 If you want a video demonstration, [you can watch it here.](https://www.youtube.com/watch?v=hI5Pl6_dHzY)